Peer to Peer Support and Information Resources to Enable Loved Ones to Stay at Home

 There is an urgent need for families to be given meaningful advice and support necessary to either keep their loved ones at home or to bring them home from care.
 At present, families are frequently and incorrectly told that they have no option but to place their loved ones in care homes.
 This is despite the often detrimental outcomes associated with moving into a care home and the rising cost to the country of care home placements.

-We know that the expertise needed to give meaningful advice and support to those wishing to keep their loved ones at home will not come from professionals.
-It hasn’t to date because most professionals themselves have no idea what it is like to, for example, care for someone with advanced dementia at home.
-However, within PCW we do have the expertise, with all the co-founders having brought their loved ones home from care and with the experience of many of our other families who have also brought their loved ones home from care.
+We know that the expertise needed to give meaningful advice and support to those wishing to keep their loved ones at home doesn't currently come from professionals.
+Most professionals don't have personal experience of caring for someone with advanced dementia at home.
+However, within PCW we have a wealth of lived expertise, with all the co-founders and many of our other families, having brought their loved ones home from care.

-We have plans for a website based service that will empower families with the resources that they need, covering everything from legal advice to the practicalities of how to provide care and support at home, while also caring for yourself.
+We are working on a website based service that will empower families with the resources that they need, covering everything from legal advice to the practicalities of how to provide care and support at home, while also caring for yourself.
 The website will also offer a much needed space for peer-to-peer support.
-This will enable families to get real-time support from other families who are successfully caring for their loved ones at home, many of who also have relevant professional expertise, and many invaluable ideas and tips.
+This will enable families to get real-time support from other families who are successfully caring for their loved ones at home, many of who also have relevant professional expertise, and invaluable ideas and tips.

 To support bringing vulnerable citizens out of care and back to their families, we will also be asking Government to ensure that local authorities commit to making Direct Payments quickly and easily accessible to all families wishing to provide care at home.